-[corresponding editor: Zhen Liu (zliuphys@umd.edu)]
+[corresponding editor: Zhen Liu (zliuphys@umn.edu)]

-Higgs exotic decays provide unique opportunities probe to a broad class of new physics models [146].
+Higgs exotic decays provide unique opportunities probe to a broad class of new physics models [173].
 Studying the Higgs exotic decay precision would help reveal new physics, especially hidden sector dynamics through this generic Higgs portal.
 The physics we can learn from the Higgs exotic decay program is also complementary to the Higgs coupling precision measurements.
 An survey of lepton collider sensitivities to Higgs exotic decays into final states that are challenging at hadron colliders has been initially carried out in Ref.
-[147], showing the promising sensitivities at lepton colliders.
-Many new and interesting channels remain open for assessment.
-In the following, we discuss a few channels that can be studied within the timeline of the Snowmass process and also merit journal publications.
+[174], showing the promising sensitivities at lepton colliders.